webxos/macroslow/README.md

 Examples of Content Body: The section of a MAML file after the front matter, using structured Markdown headers (##) to define content sections.

-Features Signed Execution Ticket: A cryptographic grant appended to a MAML file's History by a MAML Gateway, authorizing the execution of its code blocks.
+Signed Execution Ticket: A cryptographic grant appended to a MAML file's History by a MAML Gateway, authorizing the execution of its code blocks.

 ## Final